w3c/csswg-drafts/filter-effects-1/appendix/interfaces.md

         : <dfn>SVG_CHANNEL_UNKNOWN</dfn>
         :: The type is not one of predefined types.
 It is invalid to attempt to define a new value of this type or to attempt to switch an existing value to this type.
         : <dfn>SVG_CHANNEL_R</dfn>
-        :: Corresponds to value ''R''.
+        :: Corresponds to value 1 (mapping to the "R" channel).
         : <dfn>SVG_CHANNEL_G</dfn>
-        :: Corresponds to value ''G''.
+        :: Corresponds to value 2 (mapping to the "G" channel).
         : <dfn>SVG_CHANNEL_B</dfn>
-        :: Corresponds to value ''B''.
+        :: Corresponds to value 3 (mapping to the "B" channel).
         : <dfn>SVG_CHANNEL_A</dfn>
-        :: Corresponds to value ''A''.
+        :: Corresponds to value 4 (mapping to the "A" channel).
 </div>

 <div dfn-type=attribute dfn-for=SVGFEDisplacementMapElement>